-Research - Students can gain research experience working with our faculty advisors during the academic year.
+Students can gain research experience working with our faculty advisers during the academic year.
 An example is the regional wine analysis consortium under the guidance of Drs.
 Gold and Kelly.
-Although summer research support on campus has been sporadic, faculty advisors routinely help our most committed students to identify and apply for stipend-paying national NSF-REU residential summer research programs around the country.
+Although summer research support on campus has been sporadic, faculty advisers routinely help our most committed students to identify and apply for stipend-paying national NSF-REU residential summer research programs around the country.

 I am so proud of our department that I am tempted to go on for another page.
 Instead, I invite you to contact me if you have further questions, or wish to discuss how majoring in chemistry or biochemistry at ESU might be a good fit for you.
 We look forward to working with you on your development as a professional scientist.

 334 Hoeffner Science & Technology Center